tajmaxpro/django-auth-api/README.md

 This README has provided you with a clear understanding of the deployment process and how to interact with the project's APIs.
 Feel free to access the deployed project through the provided links and explore its functionalities.

-If you're looking for further assistance, have questions, or want to discuss any aspect of this project, you can reach out to me on Telegram:
+If you're looking for further assistance, have questions, or want to discuss any aspect of this project, you can reach out to me on:
 **Telegram:** [@tajmaxpro](https://t.me/tajmaxpro)

 Best regards,

 Muhammadjon